alekdavis/CloneLocalGroups/README.md

     "NoLogo": { "value": null }
 }
 ```
-The `_meta` element describes the file and the file structure.
-It does not include any configuration settings.
-The important attributes  of the `_meta` element are:

-- `version`: can be used to handle future file schema changes, and
-- `strictMode`: when set to `true` every config setting that needs to be used must have the `hasValue` attribute set to `true`; if the `strictMode` element is missing or if its value is set to `false`, every config setting that gets validated by the PowerShell's `if` statement will be used.

 Make sure you use proper JSON formatting (escape characters, etc) when defining the config values (e.g. you must escape each backslash characters with another backslash).

 ### Logging